dimkr/tootik/FEDERATION.md

 In addition, tootik partially implements [RFC9421](https://datatracker.ietf.org/doc/rfc9421/):
 * It supports `rsa-v1_5-sha256` and `ed25519` signatures
 * Actors have a traditional RSA key under `publicKey` and an Ed25519 key under `assertionMethod`, as described in [FEP-521a](https://codeberg.org/fediverse/fep/src/branch/main/fep/521a/fep-521a.md)
-* It advertises RFC9421 and Ed25519 support through [FEP-844e](https://codeberg.org/fediverse/fep/src/branch/main/fep/844e/fep-844e.md) and enables these capabilities when signing outgoing requests to servers that do this
+* It advertises RFC9421 and Ed25519 support through [FEP-844e](https://codeberg.org/fediverse/fep/src/branch/main/fep/844e/fep-844e.md) and enables both capabilities when signing outgoing requests to servers that advertise support for both
 * It remembers which servers sent at least one valid request signed with RFC9421 and Ed25519 and uses this list to enable these capabilities when talking to servers that don't support FEP-844e
-* It does **not** implement ['double-knocking'](https://swicg.github.io/activitypub-http-signature/#how-to-upgrade-supported-versions) to detect RFC9421 support, because it's uncommon and this mechanism is very likely to double the number of outgoing requests; instead, tootik randomly (see `Ed25519Threshold`) tries RFC9421 and Ed25519 against servers that still haven't sent such requests, to prevent deadlock if these servers are waiting too
+* It does **not** implement ['double-knocking'](https://swicg.github.io/activitypub-http-signature/#how-to-upgrade-supported-versions) to detect RFC9421 support, because it's uncommon and this mechanism is very likely to double the number of outgoing requests; instead, tootik randomly (see `Ed25519Threshold`) tries RFC9421 with Ed25519 against servers that still haven't sent such requests, to prevent deadlock if these servers are waiting too
 * If `alg` is specified, tootik validates the signature only if the key type matches `alg`
 * It obeys `expires` if specified, but also validates `created` using `MaxRequestAge`
 * Incoming `POST` requests must have at least `("@method" "@target-uri" "content-type" "content-digest")`